JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-image fit="contain" url="https://ia801904.us.archive.org/BookReader/BookReaderImages.php?id=gardensEngland00Broo&itemPath=%2F12%2Fitems%2FgardensEngland00Broo&server=ia801904.us.archive.org&page=n8_w617" title="Title page, chromolithograph from Edward Adveno Brooke, _The Gardens of England_, London: T. McLean, [1858?],Smithsonian Libraries, Biodiversity Heritage Library">

 <param ve-entity eid="Q219217" title="tulip mania" aliases="tulipomania">
-Hardy zonal pelargoniums were a favored plant of gardeners because they show off their blooms for extended periods, flowering even in slightly chilly climates.[^ref20] More significantly, nursery owners adored the plant because it was easy to grow and hybridize, producing cultivars in a seemingly infinite variety year-round.
-Indeed, vendors were falling over one another to market the newest, most magnificent, and sweetest-smelling pelargoniums to meet the demand for the choicest blooms.
-Other factors contributing to the mania for the pelargonium were the arrival of mass-produced pots and planters for displaying ornamentals and, at least initially, excitement surrounding the exotic connotations of plant due to its Southern African provenance.
-Desire to obtain novel cultivars became so frenzied that some compared it to the infamous tulip-buying spree, known as “tulipomania,” that occurred in Holland in the 1630s.[^ref21]
+Hardy zonal pelargoniums were a favored plant of gardeners because they show off their blooms for extended periods, flowering even in slightly chilly climates.[^ref20] More significantly, nursery owners adored the pelargonium because it was easy to grow and hybridize, producing cultivars in a seemingly infinite variety year-round.
+By the late nineteenth century, vendors were falling over one another to market the newest, most magnificent plants that, in addition to those for bedding, included varieties of Regals with pretty-petal markings and others with ivy- or scented-leaves.
+Additional factors contributing to the mania for the pelargonium were the arrival of mass-produced pots and planters for displaying ornamental flowers and dazzling greenery.
+Desire to obtain novel cultivars became so frenzied that some compared it to the now infamous tulip-buying spree, known as “tulipomania,” that occurred in Holland in the 1630s.[^ref21]
 <param ve-image primary fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:435776315" seq="21">
 <param ve-image
 title="The Victorian flower market" url="https://github.com/JSTOR-Labs/plant-humanities/raw/master/images/THE_FLOWER_MARKET.jpg" fit="cover" attribution="Garden Musuem Collection">

 <param ve-entity eid="Q7498765" title="Shirley Hibberd">
 <param ve-entity eid="Q2269" title="Industrial Revolution">
 By the end of the Industrial Revolution, the _Pelargonium_ had also been firmly instated as a staple in British domestic interiors, gardens, and patios.
-In his hugely popular 1875-book [_The Amateur's Flower Garden_](https://www.biodiversitylibrary.org/bibliography/145001#/summary), Shirley Hibberd included designs for creating a harmonious pelargonium garden—“geranium garden”—based on the plant’s striking colour variations.[^ref21] In the layout of a panel garden, Hibberd suggests two potential summer schemes: one for a red-harmony garden, and another for a blue-harmony style.
+In his hugely popular 1875-book [_The Amateur's Flower Garden_](https://www.biodiversitylibrary.org/bibliography/145001#/summary), Shirley Hibberd included designs for creating a harmonious pelargonium garden—“geranium garden”—based on the plant’s striking colour variations.[^ref22] In the layout of a panel garden, Hibberd suggests two potential summer schemes: one for a red-harmony garden, and another for a blue-harmony style.
 By 1895, writers such as Donald McDonald were still echoing Hibberd’s domestic horticultural penchant for the plant; McDonald wrote that, “no bouquet or basket of flowers was considered complete unless plentifully perfumed with the foliage of Cape or other sweet Pelargoniums,” a testament to the long-standing appeal of _Pelargoniums_ in British Victorian culture.[^ref22]
 <param ve-image primary fit="contain" url="https://www.biodiversitylibrary.org/pageimage/55342041" title="Shirley Hibberd’s Victorian garden plans, including bedding pelargoniums, in _The amateur’s flower garden_, Biodiversity Heritage Library">
 <param ve-image fit="contain" url="https://ia800109.us.archive.org/BookReader/BookReaderImages.php?id=amateursflowerga00hibb&itemPath=%2F9%2Fitems%2Famateursflowerga00hibb&server=ia800109.us.archive.org&page=n30_w374" title="Shirley Hibberd’s Victorian garden plans, including bedding pelargoniums, in _The amateur’s flower garden_, Biodiversity Heritage Library">